jaredjennings/puppet-mac_plist_value/README.md

 # Property lists in Mac OS X

-This is a Puppet module that manages property lists under Mac OS
-X. Some property lists are stored in files; some others are stored in the directory service.
+This is a Puppet module that provides resource types that manage property lists under Mac OS X. Some property lists are stored in files; some others are stored in the directory service.
 Both locations are supported.

 ## Setting values in property lists in files